frixaco/codesync/README.md

 ## Requirements

--   Following should be same (otherwise, `git apply` will fail since indexes will be different):
+-   Following should be same (otherwise, `git apply` will fail since indexes will be different) (Working on removing this requirement, see [#8](https://github.com/frixaco/codesync/issues/8)):
-    -   project
+    -   git repo
-    -   branch
+    -   git branch
-    -   commit
+    -   git commit
--   VS Code: 1.69.0 or above (TODO: Lower)
+-   VS Code: 1.69.0 or above (TODO: Lower the version)

 ## Extension Settings